wandb/codesearchnet/README.md

   ## Running The Model

-  This step assumes that you have a suitable Nvidia-GPU that supports Cuda 9.0 to execute this code.
+  This step assumes that you have a suitable Nvidia-GPU with [Cuda v9.0](https://developer.nvidia.com/cuda-90-download-archive) installed to execute this code.
 We used [AWS P3-V100](https://aws.amazon.com/ec2/instance-types/p3/) instances (a `p3.2xlarge` is sufficient).

   1. Start the model run environment by running `script/console`: